ds-wizard/bh2023-report/paper.md

 # Acknowledgements

-This work was done during the [BioHackathon Europe][biohackeurope] 2023 organized by ELIXIR in October/November 2023.
+This work was done during the [BioHackathon Europe][biohack-europe] 2023 organized by ELIXIR in October/November 2023.
 We thank the organizers and fellow participants.
 The development and operation of DSW are supported by ELIXIR CZ research infrastructure (MEYS Grant No. LM2023055).

 # References